5 Steps for Building Strategic Enterprise Architecture for Change

 A growing business is always changing, yet ironically, not many businesses plan for change.
 Only 20% of organizations model how future states will affect their business.

-On the flip side, 80% of organizations that don’t model are potentially caught in a cycle of reacting.
+Conversely, 80% of organizations that don’t model are potentially caught in a cycle of reacting.
 They’re forced to put out the fires burning hottest without a solid plan.
 For them, there is no time for long-term strategic business planning while they are in a permanent state of fire-fighting.

 To escape the state of reacting, you can use Ardoq’s Scenarios.
 Scenarios models an organization’s future state, which reveals the potential risks, outcomes, and challenges of potential change.
 With Scenarios, you can automatically track branches of the enterprise data, showing the As-Is situation while defining the To-Be changes.